WhiskeyRomeoTango/leetcode/dynamic-programming/subsequence/readme.md

 ### Intuition

 I am going to make Example 1 above slightly more complicated, to deal with some special cases.
 I am going to have `text1 = 'abcde'` and `text2 = 'acfea'`.
-Right off the bat you should see that it doesn't really change the result at all - my longest common subsequence should remain `'ace'` and therefore the result should be 3.
+Right off the bat you should see that it doesn't really change the result at all - my longest common subsequence should remain as `'ace'` and therefore the result should be 3.

-There isn't any fancy abstract data structure here - you are just given 2 strings to work with.
-In this case the subproblem or optimal substructure should naturally just be working with subsets of these strings.
-The idea is that we want to iterate through the 2 strings, character by character, with pointers `i` for `text1` and `j` for `text2`.
-For each `i`, `j` pair, we will get the maximum longest common subsequence between `text1[:i+1]` and `text2[:j+1]`, i.e. substrings of `text1` and `text2` ending at `i`, `j` indices.
+Again, there isn't any fancy abstract data structure here.
+However, it's slightly different from the previous example - we are working with 2 different sequences instead of 1.
+That doesn't really matter much because our subproblem or optimal substructure should still be working with slices of these sequences.
+The concept is still the same as the previous example - we want to iterate through the 2 strings, character by character, with pointers `i` for `text1` and `j` for `text2`.
+For each `i`, `j` pair, we will try to get the maximum longest common subsequence between `text1[:i+1]` and `text2[:j+1]`, i.e. substrings of `text1` and `text2` ending at `i`, `j` indices.

 > To do this, we will compare the pair of characters we encounter at each pass.
 If they are the same character, then we get a common subsequence that's 1 longer than the previously longest subsequence we've encountered.
 If they aren't the same, then we need to carry the length of current longest subsequence over for future use.